Beyond Mapping III

 are viable candidates.

-a completely random one.
+completely random one.
 Note that the

-equally spaced Y-axis samples alternate the starting position at one half the
+the equally spaced Y-axis samples alternate the starting position at one half

-sampling grid spacing.
-The result is a
+the sampling grid spacing.
+The result is

-“diamond” pattern rather than a “rectangular” one.
+a “diamond” pattern rather than a “rectangular” one.
 The diamond pattern is generally considered

 better suited for generating maps as it provides more inter-sample distances